To deploy the BIG-IQ Virtual Edition (VE) system on EC2, you perform these tasks:

 You launch an EC2 Amazon Machine Image (AMI) so that you can deploy the virtual machine.

 When you first create a virtual private cloud (VPC), there are typically only two network interfaces associated with it.
 F5 Networks recommends adding a third network interface to the VPC before you use it to deploy the virtual machine.

-The management port for your virtual machine may require accessibility over the Internet.
+The management port for your virtual machine might require accessibility over the Internet.
 However, there are alternative topologies that do not require exposing the management port to the Internet.

 F5 Networks recommends, at a minimum, adding restrictions to your source addresses in the allow-only-ssh-https-ping security group.

-Alternatively, you may find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet-accessible Elastic IP with the management port.
+Alternatively, you might find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet-accessible Elastic IP with the management port.

 To maintain security, the first time you log in to your EC2 AMI, you should log in as root, and change the Admin password.